godotengine/godot-docs/classes/class_os.rst

 - :ref:`int<class_int>` **get_static_memory_usage** **(** **)** |const|

-Returns the amount of static memory being used by the program in bytes.
+Returns the amount of static memory being used by the program in bytes (only works in debug).

 ----